Kimberly Stewart

-Alana Kimberly Stewart (born August 20, 1979) is an American socialite, television personality, and model.
-She is the daughter of singer Rod Stewart and actress and model Alana Stewart.
-She is of British descent, as her father is originally from England and moved to the United States in 1975.
+Kimberly Alana Stewart (born August 20, 1979) is an American socialite, television personality, and model.
+She is the daughter of the British singer Rod Stewart and the American actress and model Alana Stewart.

 Early life

 Stewart was born on August 20, 1979, in Holmby Hills, Los Angeles, California.
 She is the second of Rod Stewart's eight children and second of Alana Stewart's three children.
-After graduating from Buckley School in Sherman Oaks, California, she spent several years studying acting with coaches Janet Alhanti and Ivana Chubbuck.
-Stewart studied in London with theatre coaches Barbara Houseman (Central School of Speech and Drama/Royal Shakespeare Company coach) and Penny Dyer (Rada and Central School of Speech & Drama coach) and with singing coach Mark Meylan, who works with The Royal National Theatre.
+She is of Scottish and English descent through her father, who moved to the United States in 1975.
+She spent several years studying acting with Ivana Chubbuck.
+Stewart studied in London.

-She is close with both her parents, and also George Hamilton; the father of her older half-brother Ashley Hamilton.
-She and her brother Sean both consider George to be their stepfather due to his close friendship with their mother.
+George Hamilton is the father of her older half-brother Ashley Hamilton.

 Career

 The Realm by Kimberly Stewart

 In January 2021, Stewart started The Realm by Kimberly Stewart, a luxury organization company based in Los Angeles, New York, and Palm Beach.
 Stewart and her team offer organization, declutter, unpacking, and design services for closets, bedrooms, bathrooms, pantries, kitchens, offices, garages, and more.